 Pay attention to loan types, interest rates, terms, and prepayment penalties.
 Real estate industry experts are expecting mortgage rates to rise through the year.

 Be realistic about what you can afford.
 Most financial advisors suggest that your total housing budget should not exceed 30% of your monthly income before taxes.
 As an owner, your monthly housing costs include your mortgage payments as well as home insurance, property taxes and condo or association fees.

 If you are putting less than 20% down, expect to pay a private mortgage interest in your monthly costs and to put taxes and insurance premiums in escrow until the payment date when the amount is due.
 The reasoning for this is to protect the lender’s interest in the property.
 If the new owner doesn’t pay the taxes or assessments, a taxing authority could place a lien on the property, giving them higher priority than the lender’s lien.
 If a home is washed away in a flood or burned down, the lender’s protection goes with it if the insurance premiums aren’t paid.

-After you submit the mortgage application, the lender must provide you a loan estimate within three business days of receiving your application.
+After you submit the mortgage application, the lender must provide you a loan estimate, also called a mortgage commitment letter, within three business days of receiving your application.
 This is the estimate of all costs, including estimate interest rate, monthly payment, estimated costs of taxes and insurance, and how the interest rate and payments may change in the future.
 This form will tell you the amount of money you will need to provide at closing.
 The estimate will be high, so don’t panic!
 The lender has to cover some costs if underestimated.
 Review all the numbers and ask for explanations about ALL costs you don’t understand.
-This is not the final loan commitment.
-If you decide to move forward, the lender will ask you for additional financial information to finalize the loan commitment.
+This is not the final Closing Disclosure.

 It should go without saying, but do NOT make any changes to your finances after you submit the application.
 Don’t fill out any credit card offers or go shopping for a new car during this time.